Prostatitis- bacterial - self-care

 To reduce discomfort with bowel movements, you may also:

 - Get some exercise every day.
 Start slowly and build up at least 30 minutes a day.

-- Eat foods with high fiber, such as whole grains, fruits, vegetables.
+- Eat foods with high fiber, such as whole grains, fruits, and vegetables.

 - Try stool softeners or fiber supplements.

-See your health care provider for an exam after you finish taking antibiotics to make sure that the infection is gone.
+See your provider for an exam after you finish taking antibiotics to make sure that the infection is gone.